Learn

 doi: 10.1093/genetics/iyae100

 This paper recounts recent developments in competing representations of Ancestral Recombination Graphs.
-Presenting a simple formalism that defines an ARG in terms of specific genomes and their intervals of genetic inheritance, showing how this generalizes to encompasses the outputs of recent inference methods.
+It presents a simple formalism that defines an ARG in terms of specific genomes and their intervals of genetic inheritance, showing how this generalizes to encompasses the outputs of recent inference methods.
+Also see the tskit news item linking to a layman’s summary.

 Read the article